mike99mac/minimy-mike99mac/README.md

 ### Boot the RasPi

-When you supply power to the Raspberry Pi, it should start booting.
+When you supply power to the RasPi, it should start booting.
 On the top, back, left side of the RasPi there are two LEDs:

 - The LED to the left should glow solid red.
 This signifies it has 5V DC power.
 - The LED to the right should flicker green.
 This signifies that there is communicaiton with the CPU.
 If there is a red light, but no green one, it's likely the micro-SD card does not have Linux properly installed.